 Help the Sahrawi to help themselves.

-We need money to get the project started, money for the greenhouse and money for the initial running costs until the project starts to pay for itself and hopefully expand.
+We have raised £23,000 so far to get the project started, money for the greenhouse and money for the initial running costs until the project starts to pay for itself and hopefully expand.

 In her own words Fatimatu explains the aims of the group